 Idriss shifted towards her, so that her head ended up on his chest as she moved in.
 “Aisha, I have some energy left in me.
 I always rise to the challenge.
 Right now actually, I’m already…”

 “I’m going to leave if you don’t stop it.
 Occupy your dirty mind with something else right now.”
 She raised her head to find his eyes twinkling.
 She had fallen for his bait.
 Judging by the wideness of his smile, he was enjoying himself at her expense.

 “I wouldn’t put you at risk.
 Even if you were not carrying my child, I wouldn’t do that to you.”

 She placed her head back on his chest and tried to ignore the grating noise that came with every breath he drew.
 It sounded like grit flying about in winter.
-“I turned your phone off by the way.
-My sister kept ringing you.”
+“I turned your phone off because my sister kept ringing you.”

-“I found a Western Union receipt on the floor too.
-I have put it in your jeans pocket.”
+“I found a Western Union receipt on the floor, I have put it in your jeans pocket.”

 She tried to resist asking him why he’d sent a thousand pounds to a woman in Lagos.
 She lasted a few seconds.
 “Isn’t that too much money for any woman?
 Even if she is one of your numerous girlfriends.”

 “The transfer was sent to my ex but the money is actually for her four daughters.
 Her husband left her last year.
 His mistress gave birth to a boy.”